ntmchau2202/ISD.ICT.20211-06/requirement_analysis/documentations/outline/Return_a_bike.md

-# OUTLINE FOR "CUD BIKE" USECASE OF ECOBIKE PROJECT
+# OUTLINE FOR "RETURN A BIKE" USECASE OF ECOBIKE PROJECT

 ## Descriptions
 - Customers return the bike they rent